zeropsio/zParser/README.md

-# zPars - Zerops Parser
+# zParser - Zerops Parser

 File parser with support for functions and string modifiers.